euniversal/umei-api-specification/glossary.md

 is an order that has been fully matched.

 **Deleted:** The item has been deleted, manually or automatically, and is no longer active.

+## Completion Type

+In addition to Status, an extra field (CompletionType) is available for orders.
+It exposes extra information regarding what caused the order to be completed.
+The usage is dependent on the FMO and it will not be set for statuses other than Completed.

+The possible values are:

+**Filled:** The order has been traded in full.

+**Killed:** The order was set up as either FillAndKill or FillOrKill, and was killed after being processed.

+**Expired:** The order has come to the end of the period of validity and still had quantity remaining.

+**Cancelled:** The order was explicitly cancelled.